Important Note! The PBNF has lowered the grant size to US$ 20.000 or €20.000. When applying, please pay attention the the new grant heights.

 (5) Due to the limited nature of our funding, the Fund prefers to act as a catalyzer of larger initiatives, and link its project support as much as possible to larger themes and organizations.

 (6) The PBNF favours smaller grassroots organisations over bigger international organisations.

 (7) Other criteria include: Stakeholder involvement and local embedding of the project; An innovative approach; (Economic) sustainability of the project; Local capacity building.
 Having some co-funding secured is appreciated but not a must.

 (8) The PBNF does not support projects that address too general or global threats such as climate change, deforestation, malnutrition, poverty etc. Also general development programs that for example aim to improve the quality of life in rural villages through economic or agricultural development are not eligible.

 How can I apply?

-Start filling the application form by clicking on the "APPLY" button on the top of the page.
+Start filling the application form by clicking on the "Apply for a PBNF Grant" button on the top of the page.

 If you experience any technical difficulty, please contact us at firstname.lastname@example.org

 Are you unsure about some questions in the application form?
 Or do you have little experience in proposal writing and are you wondering if you are doing it right?
 Then it may be helpful to take a look at the following documents: